Mamram: Closed intranet

 Mamram has created the military's closed Intranet network.
-This network is a replication of the WWW, only in smaller dimensions for the use of all IDF's soldiers.
+This network uses common WWW services, only in smaller dimensions for the use of all IDF's soldiers.

 IDF's system network

 MAMRAM is responsible for the management and development of the IDF's computer and network systems.

 Fight against computer abuse

 Mamram is responsible for enforcing computer use integrity.
 The ability to monitor network vandalism and abuse is an outcome of Mamram's own technical development.

 WWW integration

 Mamram provides IDF's WWW websites.
 Those websites contain interactive information used by civilians and foreigners.